 Headlight Housing | Yes | Claims accepted for accidental damage. |

-Claim on Damaged Fiber Parts of the Bike
+Claim on Damaged Fibre Parts of the Bike

-If any of the fiber parts of your bike are damaged, follow the steps given here to file a claim on it.
+If any of the fibre parts of your bike are damaged, follow the steps given here to file a claim on it.

 Notify your insurance company within hours of the incident.
 Include details such as the date, time, and cause of damage.

-Take clear photographs of the damaged fiber parts.
+Take clear photographs of the damaged fibre parts.
 Also, retain any invoices for previous repairs or modifications.

 Submit a claim via the insurer's website, app, or customer service:

 The insurer will send a surveyor to inspect the damage.
-Have the surveyor check every broken fiber part so that nothing is missed as a claim.
+Have the surveyor check every broken fibre part so that nothing is missed as a claim.

 Step 5: Settlement

-Wear and Tear: Normal wear and tear on fiber parts are not covered.
+- Normal wear and tear on fibre parts

 Conclusion